 Hi, I am Gael Doucet-Gagnon and this is my story about how I came to design the Bont short track sharpening jig.

-One day, knowing my passion for speed skating equipment, the owner of Xact Performance (Bont Canada) in Quebec, Marc Pelletier, gave me the opportunity to realize that dream.
-Knowing that Bont would like to produce a new speed skating sharpening jig for the short track market, he asked me if I would be interested to design one for Bont.
-I gladly accepted, knowing that my studies in civil engineering could help me to realize that dream.
+Knowing my ongoing passion for that, Mr. Marc Pelletier the owner of Xact Performance and Canadian distributer for Bont Canada posted in Quebec offered me the opportunity to realize my dream.
+Bont wanted to produce a new speed skating sharpening jig, and he asked me if I would be interested in designing one for them.
+Gladly I accepted knowing that my studies in civil engineering would assist me in achieving the goal.

 Bont short track speed skating sharpening jig

-My second step was to minimize the total weight of the sharpening jig while keeping it solid so it could last a very long time and be lightweight to pack away when traveling to skating competitions.
-As we do in civil engineering, I chose to play with the form of the product.
-Where it was possible in doing so, I optimized the design to save weight where it was possible but keep some material on the areas that were the most vulnerable to get deformed in case of an accident.
+My second goal was to minimize the total weight and promote its long-lasting durability.
+I wanted the jig to be lightweight and to be easily packed when traveling to train and to competitions.
+As we do in civil engineering, I chose to play with the shape of the product.
+Where it was possible in doing so, I optimized the design in order to diminish its weight, and made certain to keep more material on the more accident-prone areas most likely to be deformed in case of misfortune

 Short track ice speed skating sharpening jig

-My third step was to get a design that was simple to produce so we could offer a product that would be affordable for everyone.
-Again, I played on the forms to get something easy to machine so we could diminish the selling price of the product.
-While doing that, we could also diminish the potential risk of manufacturing defects.
+My third goal was to design a jig that was easy to produce for making the jig affordable for everyone.
+Again, I adapted the forms making them easy to engineer so we could diminish the selling price of the product.
+In doing so, we would also decrease the potential risk of manufacturing defects.

-Finally, I found every norm for each screw or thing that would be used for the assemblies to standardize the product.
-I came up with a basic design of the sharpening jig but had different ideas concerning some specificities that could be included in this design.
-Not knowing which one would Bont prefer for their jig, I chose to do 5 slightly different 3D designs based on the options available on the 2D plans.
-They chose a unique design, using a 90-degree aluminum bracket that could be used to adjust the height of the blade sitting on the jig.
-The prototype was a real success concerning the design.
-We only had to give advice and specifications to the machinist so they could truly understand what was that product intended for and then the production began, initially intended for the Canadian market, from there on the production began.
+I came up with a basic design for the sharpening jig but had different ideas concerning some specificities that could be included or not in to the design.
+Not knowing which one Bont would prefer, five slightly different options of 2D plans were given based on 3D designs.
+The model chosen was a unique design, using a 90-degree aluminum bracket that could be used to adjust the height of the blade sitting on the jig.
+As for the design, the prototype was successfully produced.
+More guidance and specifications were given to the machinist, so they could truly understand the intent of the requested changes.
+Initially intended for the Canadian market, from there on the production began.

-As you may know, a speed skating sharpening jig does a quite simple job.
-In order to get a really sharp edge, like any other jig, the Bont pro jig holds our blades at 90 degrees while sharpening...
+As you know a speed skating sharpening jig does a quite simple job.
+In order to get a really sharp edge, like any other jig, the Bont Pro jig holds our blades at 90 degrees while sharpening...
 It’s not rocket science, but the complexity behind this simple idea, the way we chose to make it so perfect, and the passion involved behind this not quite simple jig is what makes it so special.
 Just like short track speed skating.